 Dr. Bussmann spent 15 years in the healthcare and chemical industries, at Knoll AG, Abbott Laboratories, and BASF AG, both in Europe and in the United States.
 Dr. Bussmann studied law at the universities of Frankfurt, Freiburg, Lausanne, and Heidelberg.
 In 1977, he was a Visiting Scholar at Harvard Law School.
 In 1978 he received his Dr. juris. utriusque degree from the University of Heidelberg.

 Both the Schurman Association for the Advancement of American Studies at Heidelberg University and the Schurman Foundation are named after Heidelberg Alumnus Jacob Gould Schurman, U.S. ambassador to Germany from 1925 to 1930.
 During his tenure, Schurman convinced numerous of his fellow countrymen to donate for the construction of the New University in Heidelberg.
-Managed by their chairman, Rolf Kentner, both the Schurman Association and the Schurman Foundation have contributed significantly to the establishment of the Curt Engelhorn Chair for American History and the HCA respectively.
+Managed by Rolf Kentner, who was their chairman until 2018, both the Schurman Association and the Schurman Foundation have contributed significantly to the establishment of the Curt Engelhorn Chair for American History and the HCA respectively.
+Since 2018, the Schurman Foundation has been headed by Dr. Thomas Peuntner (chairman), Hans-Hasso Kersten (deputy chairman) and Dr. Kurt Bock.

 In line with its efforts to contribute to a more profound understanding of American history, politics, culture, and society in Germany, the Schurman Association launched the Schurman Lecture Series in 1992.
 The first speaker was then-Chancellor Dr. Helmut Kohl.
 Other speakers have included U.S. ambassador Richard Holbrooke, the late Prof. Arthur Schlesinger Jr., Prof. Alan Brinkley, and former Commander-in-Chief of the U.S. Army in Europe, General Meigs.
 Every five years, the Schurman Association awards the Schurman Prize for American History, Politics, and Culture, remunerated with 5,000 EUR, to a German author for his or her outstanding U.S.-related work.
 Previous recipients of the award included Jürgen Heideking (Cologne), Hermann Wellenreuther (Göttingen), and Klaus Schwabe (Aachen).